U.S.-Mexico NAFTA talks seen running into next week, autos unresolved

-WASHINGTON (Reuters) - U.S.-Mexico talks to craft an agreement on new auto industry rules under the NAFTA trade pact are poised to continue into next week, Mexico’s economy minister said on Thursday, as friction persists over the threat of more restrictive U.S. import rules.
+WASHINGTON (Reuters) - U.S.-Mexico talks to craft a deal on new auto industry rules under the NAFTA trade pact are poised to continue into next week, Mexico’s economy minister said on Thursday, as friction persists over the threat of more restrictive U.S. import rules.

 Since restarting last month, talks have focused on settling differences between the two sides over U.S. President Donald Trump’s complaint that the North American Free Trade Agreement has undercut U.S. manufacturing to Mexico’s benefit.